 Before you dive into buying a condo, determine first your long-term plans and consider scenarios that would affect your condo ownership.

-If you’re buying real estate as an investment to sell in a few years, is it worth paying more for the location in the hopes that the condo’s value will appreciate more in the future?
+If you’re buying real estate as an investment to sell in a few years, is it worth paying more for the location in the hopes that the condo’s value will appreciate in the future?
 Or, are wedding bells in the cards for you?
-Do you see yourself putting your future condo for lease off the market and using it as your future home with your spouse after the wedding?
+Do you see yourself putting your future condo for lease off the market?
 Will you have kids by that time, and can your condo accommodate the lifestyle change?

 Answering these types of questions will help you put things in perspective and give you a clear idea of what you want to happen with your condo investment.

 Naturally, majority of millennials invest in starter condos, which are usually smaller, affordable, and are located near a busy business center.
 These condos, which range from studios to one-bedroom units, will come with basic amenities.

 If you’ll be on the hunt for one, choose a condo that will fit your lifestyle requirements.
 It should be located in a nice neighborhood, accessible to certain establishments like banks, supermarkets, convenience stores, restaurants, and recreational space (ex. park), and is commuter and transport friendly.
 If you’re looking to put the condo for rent after your purchase, you need to make sure the condo you’ll own will also appeal to prospective renters in the future.

 Getting a home loan approved is a huge part of the waiting game in property buying.
 Having a financial profile that will set your credibility as a financially-capable, responsible borrower opens you to several home financing options.
 Moreover, having access to many home financing options allows you to choose the best one that works for you.